abrammer/tc_markers/README.md

 ## Usage:

-Version 0.0.3 includes a TD symbol which will be the correct size for TS and HU comparison.
+Version 0.0.3 includes a TD and EX symbol which will be the correct size for TS and HU comparison.

 ```python